by Janelle Schroy

 Their Description: The Adventure Family Journal‘ channel is a growing collection of short films for families shot on location in 20+ countries around the world.
 The educational show features four kid journalists who cover the topics of: Art & Music, Food, Science & Technology, History, Animals, and Landmarks in various cities around the world.

 My Thoughts: This is the show that I am a producer of, so I’m biased, of course!
-We have shot 80+ of the films so far, and loaded up 60 of them for you to see on this YouTube channel.
-We are currently on country #18, with 36 more countries ahead of us as we continue to create this educational film collection.
+We have shot 120+ of the films so far for you to see on this YouTube channel.
 If you are interested in making education come alive while traveling with kids, join us by subscribing to Adventure Family Journal on YouTube.

 Online Classes